Tax Guide for Americans in the UK

 OEICS are collective investment schemes that are treated in the US as PFIC.

 In this example, each trust or unit share must be reported on a separate form 8621.
-If preparing 3 or more forms, they are eligible for 20% discount.

 Contributions to the UK National Insurance system withheld from your pay-check or made on self-employment income are not deductible from the U.S. taxable income and do not qualify for the foreign earned income credit.